UMASIVAKUMAR14/AsteroidsGame/README.md

 # AsteroidsGame
-A game of asteroids built using unity with scripts in JavaScript.
+A game of asteroids built using unity with scripts in C# and JavaScript.